slouchart/envwrapper/README.md

 ```

 Now, for something completely different, suppose you need to tell your app to
-use a certain class in some package at runtime:
+use a certain class in some package at runtime (a.k.a.
+Poor man's dependency injection):
 ``` python
 >>> env = EnvWrapper(FACTORY=EnvVar(postprocessor=EnvVar.import_class))
 >>> os.environ['FACTORY'] = 'my_app.my_package.SomeClass'